 Yes I’m a bonafide sun-worshipper, but when the nights draw in, top-to-toe sparkles become acceptable daywear and Bublé starts crooning out his festive tunes, I’m more than happy to fully embrace the cosy, glitter-bedecked Yuletide season.
 If you like Christmas (pronounced Bristmas in these parts) and you’re heading in the direction of the South West, here’s my 3-day, family-friendly Bristol Christmas itinerary for 2019.

 *Disclaimer: I was given the keys to the city!
-Well… gifted a media pass to all the city’s attractions, plus a selection of festive events and activities as part of Visit Bristol’s #MerryBristmas campaign.
+Well… gifted a media pass to all the city’s attractions, plus a selection of festive events and activities as part of Visit Bristol’s #MerryBristmas campaign in 2018.